 There is a strong communication link between our digestive system and our nervous system known as the gut-brain axis.
 Apart from the brain, the gut contains the largest area of nerves in the body — that’s why it’s often called the “second brain.”
 Serotonin is produced in both the brain and the gut, with most of the body’s serotonin actually being found in the GI tract.

 Keeping the gut in peak condition, then, is essential for maintaining a healthy mood.
-Many fermented foods contain probiotics — live microorganisms that support the healthy “good” bacteria in your gut — that have been shown to boost your mood.
+Many fermented foods contain probiotics — live microorganisms that support the healthy “good” bacteria in your gut — and promoting a balanced microbiome is linked to a better mood.

 Probiotic-packed fermented foods include: